wintercms/docs/services-asset-compilation.md

 - [Extending the Asset Compiler](#extending-compiler)
     - [Register Custom Aliases](#extend-register-alias)
     - [Register Custom Asset Bundles](#extend-register-bundle)

+<a name="introduction"></a>
+## Introduction

+Winter CMS includes a server-side Asset Compiler that makes use of the [Assetic Framework](https://github.com/assetic-php/assetic) to compile and combine assets like CSS and JavaScript serverside, through PHP, negating the need for complex build workflows.
+The Asset Compiler provides on-the-fly server-side compilation of SASS and LESS stylesheets as well as [run-once manual compilation of assets](#compiler-bundles) without requiring additional workflow tools like Node or NPM.
+It is also able to combine and minify CSS and JS files.

+Additionally, you can [define variables in the theme.yaml file](../themes/development#combiner-vars) that can be modified in the Theme Settings area of the Backend which are then injected into the compiled files, creating flexibility for theming and branding.

 <a name="injecting-page-assets"></a>
 ## Injecting Page Assets